The 5 Basic Ingredients of Content Marketing

 Channels: Curated works the hardest for you on Facebook and Twitter, but we wouldn’t put any paid behind it.
 It can also be great supporting content in email.

-Examples of curated content that we’ve used for our clients: (Top) For Lunds & Byerlys, an article from Taste Cooking on the history of the Midwest Supper Club, which resonates deeply with folks who grew up in the area.
-(Bottom) For Gelson’s Markets, an article from NYT Cooking showcasing a collection of pantry-based recipes — so handy during Covid-19, when folks were stockpiling beans, tomatoes, and rice.
+Examples of curated content that we’ve used for our client Lunds & Byerlys: (Left) An article from Taste Cooking on the history of the Midwest Supper Club, which resonates deeply with folks who grew up in the area.
+(Right) An article from NYT Cooking showcasing a collection of pantry-based recipes — so handy during Covid-19, when folks were stockpiling beans, tomatoes, and rice.

 User-Generated Content (UGC)